FINDING YOUR FLOW TOOLKIT

 At this point, we hit both an ending and a beginning point.

 From Unconscious Incompetence came Conscious Incompetence.
 And from Conscious Competence came Unconscious Competence.
 What started as a lack of awareness became something newly valued, which required your focused attention.
 Through practice, feedback, and refinement, a new habit began to form—even a virtue—something that no longer required your conscious attention but instead embedded itself deep within your behavioral repertoire through committed daily actions.

 But then it’s time to move on… You have made a change and closed the gap.
 You have evolved.
 It’s time to broaden your awareness once again and identify your next “one thing.”

-Unlike animals and trees that grow to their full potential without thought, choice, or ambition, us humans have the unique ability to stall, stop, or even reverse our own growth.
-Have you ever met a 75 year old who seems to have matured to the age of 25 and then simply repeated that age 50 years in a row?
+Unlike animals and trees that grow to their full potential without thought, choice, or ambition, we humans have the unique ability to stall, stop or even reverse our own growth.
+Have you ever met a 75-year-old who seems to have matured to the age of 25 and then simply repeated that age for 50 years in a row?
 The world is full of them…

 But if you have gotten this far in this Flow Tools series, I’m hopeful that you have found yourself in a place where you can see more clearly not only the many inter-connected principles, tools, and practices that will help find more flow in your life but the commitment to be fully engaged on your evolutionary path directing you ever closer to fulfilling the full measure of your creation.